andela-womokoro/ReadersClub/readme.md

 - Select the Readers Club project from the project explorer under the Projects Tab then right-click on it
 - Click on properties
 - Click on Run
 - Make sure the Main Class is set to Club.
-(Make sure to use the fully qualified name i.e. readersClub.Club)
+(Make sure to use the fully qualified class name i.e. readersClub.Club)
 - Click OK.
 - Clean and build your project by right-clicking on it under the Projects tab and selecting "Clean and Build" from the sub-menu
 - Run Project by right-clicking on the project and selecting "Run" from the sub-menu

-### Running the application from a command prompt

-To run the application, open a terminal window or command prompt (on Microsoft Windows), navigate to the directory where you cloned the project into...

 ## Contributing